CUB3D/ghidra-hexagon-sleigh/Hexagon/README.md

 ### Ghidra Hexagon SLEIGH

-This is a WIP implmementation of the Hexagon architecture in pure SLEIGH
+This is a WIP implementation of the Qualcomm Hexagon "QDSP6" architecture in Ghidra SLEIGH

 Supports: